vishalvibes/wis/README.md

 Each of the endpoint which are mentioned in the `/actions` endpoint are mandated to have their return data in the following format.

-They too would contain a list of endpoints instructing, what further actions can the agent perform from here.
+They too would contain a list of endpoints instructing further actions that the agent could perform after it has the return data in this response.

-It's tree like structure, similar to how users navigate through UI interfaces.
+It's a `tree like structure`, similar to how users navigate through UI interfaces.

 ```javascript
 {